revaldinho/f100l/src/doc/F100CPU.rst

 .. _photograph: http://ingenious.org.uk/See/Scienceandtechnology/Physicsoptics/?target=SeeLarge&ObjectID=%7B170D0C25-A24B-658A-A0DD-7D6DCCAE1A20%7D&source=Search&SearchCategoryID=%7BC30DE785-2657-4A36-A5A6-000000042538%7D&viewby=images

+Selling into its originally intended military markets the F100-L appears to have had some longevity and even spawned a successor in 1984 - the F200-L.[14,18] The F200-L was fully software compatible with the original F100-L, and supplied in the same 40 pin DIL package.
+The main logical changes in the F200 were the integration of the multiplier unit onto the die or at least into the same package, and an additional address bit to bring the directly addressable memory area up to 64K words.
+This address range could be expanded to 1M words when combined with the F220 Memory Management Unit IC introduced at the same time, via a paging scheme combining a fixed 32K word lower page and a swappable uppper 32K.
+[19] Unlike the original F100 series parts, the newer F200 and F220 were both available in a commercial 0-70C temperature range as well as the original  -55 to 125C military range.
+The presumably cheaper commercial version doesn't appear to have improved the family's performance in the commercial market.

-Selling into its originally intended military markets the F100-L appears to have had some longevity and even spawned a successor with expanded memory addressing abilities in 1984 - the F200-L.[14] Almost simultaneously with Ferranti's ill-fated acquisition of the US technology company International Signal and Control in 1987, their chip business was sold to Plessey for £30M[2].
+Not long after the introduction of the F200 chips, Ferranti acquired the American technology company International Signal and Control in 1987.
+Unfortunately for Ferranti the state of ISC had been presented fraudulently and the completion of the deal caused Ferranti to collapse owing to the hidden debts of its new subsidiary.
+Ferranti was broken up and their chip business was sold to Plessey for £30M[2].
 At that time both F200 and F100, as well as the ULA business, were listed as noteworthy assets.
 Plessey (later merged with GEC to form GPT) were still building some number of F200's in 1992, and support chips including the F113 as late as 1995.
 So, although little information is publicly available on Ferranti turn-key systems for military applications, these generated sufficient demand to keep the processor and support chips in production from the original 1976 launch right up into the mid 1990s.